-Dividend income generated from equity investments is recognized as shareholders gain the dividend rights.
+Dividend income generated from equity investments is recognized in the period when they are declared.

 Interest income is accrued on a timely basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount.